-Askja is a volcano situated in Iceland’s remote interior highlands but mainly refers to a dramatic ring of nested calderas in the surrounding Dyngjufjoll Mountains.
-Calderas are cauldron-like volcanic features formed by the collapse of land following a volcanic eruption and most resemble volcanic craters.
+Askja is a caldera in a central volcano situated in Iceland’s remote interior highlands.
+The name also refers to a dramatic ring of nested calderas in the surrounding Dyngjufjoll Mountains.

 The word “askja” is Icelandic for “caldera.”
 Calderas are sunken, cauldron-like craters that form when land collapses following a volcanic eruption.
 Most calderas resemble volcanic craters.

 Askja stands in the Odadahraun lava field, a vast desert-like wilderness covering 5.000 km2 (1.930 sq. miles).
 A small amount of fertile areas break up the desolate landscape.
 Askja and Odadahraun are part of Vatnajokull National Park.

 The Dyngufjoll mountains emerged in eruptions under an Ice Age glacier cap.
 Askja itself formed at the end of the Ice Age.
 A major ash eruption caused the central volcano’s magma chamber to collapse and subside.
 A deep circular depression remained that gradually filled with lava from subsequent eruptions.